Time to ditch your Tracker Mortgage?

-Attitude to risk comes in to play of course as does all-round affordability.
+Attitude to risk comes in to play of course as does all-around affordability.
 If a borrower is for example in the last few years of their mortgage term, then they are more likely than not to leave their mortgage where it is.
-However, a borrower with a larger balance and long term still to go will be thinking if they leave it much longer will they still be able to hook in to a great fixed rate such as the ones still on offer?
+However, a borrower with a larger balance and long-term still to go will be thinking if they leave it much longer will they still be able to hook into a great fixed rate such as the ones still on offer?

-There has also been a move away from the short term 2 year fixed rates towards the longer 5 year deals.
+There has also been a move away from the short-term 2 year fixed rates towards the longer 5-year deals.
 Even though these deals have been going up in the past few weeks as Lenders’ anticipated today’s news they are still exceptionally low and represent great value for mortgage holders who like the idea of stabilising their payments for a longer period.
-The way it works is that the 2 year fixed rates tend to be lower than the 3 year, the 3 year lower than the 5 year and so on.
+The way it works is that the 2 year fixed rates tend to be lower than the 3 years, the 3 years lower than the 5 years and so on.

 So, will a £20pm increase to a tracker customer’s mortgage cause a stampede to fix?
 Maybe not, but for sure if you are sitting on one of those historic low tracker mortgages then today’s news will definitely make you at least have a little think about whether now is the right time for you to hop off it.

 - First Time Buyer Mortgage Advice in Harrogate